 Student records are kept within our Student Information system (Banner), which utilizes secure sockets layer communication (SSL) and is accessible only on campus or from off campus via VPN (Virtual Private Network).
-Staff are provisioned with accounts that provide access to information they need, and there is a monthly Team Leader meeting in which issues such as provisioning other access to information is vetted.
-We are in the first phase of planning to install an add-on to our system called Banner Data Security, which will allow more robust security features as well as better auditing capabilities.
+Staff are provisioned with accounts that provide access to information they need.
+Issues such as provisioning other access to information is vetted through the Banner Team Leader's Committee.

-Students have access to their own records through Banner Self Service and can view some grading information in our LMS.
-Both systems share the same secure password and while students can share their own information with whomever they choose, they are advised not to provide this access to others as it reveals very personal information.
-Students can change passwords online through the email system or via a request to the helpdesk which is detailed in the attached account creation flowchart.
+Students have access to their own records through Banner Self Service and can view some grading information in the Learning Management System (LMS).
+Students can change passwords online through the email system or via a request to the Information Services Helpdesk.